rosmord/jsesh/00_Documents/journal/DevelopperJournal.md

 This journal should only be edited and modified in the Development branch.

+## 2023/04/25

+Well, the mess of singleton is also linked to the question of preferences (not preference files, but in-memory preferences) in the software.

+- investigate variants of Observable and Reactive patterns outside of Swing
+- look how it's done in other softwares...

+The current question is the granularity of preferences.
+Should it be large (say, setPreferences/getPreferences, with an immutable preferenceValue object, and possibly a preferenceProperty which could be shared), or fine-grained (with a mutable preference object).

+**anyway, the first step will be to make everything explicit at constructor level**.
+We will only use `new` when absolutely mandatory.

 ## 2023/04/20

 Working on cleaning up the mess of Singletons.